For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 pizza boxes

 Is there anything better than cold pizza for breakfast?
-P.S. if your answer is "everything is better than cold pizza", discover the best way to reheat it.
+P.S.
+If your answer is "everything is better than cold pizza", discover the best way to reheat it.

 6. Make your own fakeaway